With chestnut mushrooms and dried porcini mushrooms

 - 250 g chestnut mushrooms sliced

-- 2 tbsp dry sherry Madera or dry white wine
+- 2 tablespoon dry sherry Madera or dry white wine

 - 150 ml double cream (heavy cream)

 - Place the dried mushrooms in a heatproof bowl and cover with boiling water and allow to soak for 15 minutes.

 - Cook the pasta in plenty of lightly salted boiling water for 10 minutes or as directed on the packet.

 - Meanwhile, heat the oil and the butter in a frying pan fry the onion for 2-3 minutes until beginning to soften and then add the garlic and cook for another 1-2 minutes.